astrom-tom/SEDSIM/sedobs/docs/source/photo.rst

 ^^^^^^^^^^^

 After this checks, SEDobs is going to prepare the extra files:
     * The final redshift and normalisation magnitude distributions.
-From the two files given, two new distribution will be created, matching the shape of the original one with the number of object you want to create.
+From the two files given, two new distributions will be created (see above), matching the shape of the original ones with the number of object you want to create.
 Examples are given below for this run:

 .. figure:: ./pics/both_images.png
     :width: 750px